 2. The starting point is your own sums

 Sit down and work out your budget before applying for a mortgage.
 You will need to be sure you can borrow enough to cover the purchase of the property and that you’ll have enough spare to cover all the associated costs and fees.
-Our cost of moving calculator can help you work out these costs.
+Our guide How to calculate the cost of buying your first home can help you work out these costs.

 Monthly mortgage repayments will depend on how much you want to borrow (and over how long) and the interest rate charged.
 Our mortgage calculator will help you do the sums.